Écomusée du Marais Salant

-The history of salt farming on Ile-de-Ré
+The history of salt cultivation on Île-de-Ré

 How is salt harvested on the Ile de Ré?